khoaisohd/saifon/docs/README.md

   - [CSS modules](advanced/css-modules.md)

 ## Note
-The philosophy of ReactJS, flux architecture and its community is simplicity
+The selling point of ReactJS, flux architecture and its community is simplicity

 I believe that with a simple, clean and clear code base, we can move fast and creat a great product